 The three structural drivers underneath payback are CAC, ACV, and gross margin.
 Most teams attack only one of them — usually CAC — and miss the larger wins available on ACV and margin.
 The right approach moves all three in sequence.
 Marketing forecasting is the discipline of modeling those changes before they ship.

-What CAC payback period actually measures
+The CAC payback period formula

 CAC payback measures how quickly the gross profit from a new customer repays the fully loaded cost of acquiring them.
 The full formula: total sales and marketing cost over a clean quarter, divided by net new customers in that quarter, divided by (ACV times gross margin percentage divided by twelve).
 The output is in months.